pongasoft/glu/README.md

 If you are interested in building/developing glu itself, then check the *Compilation* section below, then check the [1-QUICK-DEV-SETUP.md](https://github.com/linkedin/glu/blob/master/1-QUICK-DEV-SETUP.md) document followed by the [2-QUICK-DEV-TUTORIAL.md](https://github.com/linkedin/glu/blob/master/2-QUICK-DEV-TUTORIAL.md) for a quick walkthrough the console in development mode.

+In order to run the code you need:

+* java 1.6
+* python 2.6 (for the console cli only)

 Compilation
 ===========
 In order to compile the code you need